-The Step-by-Step Guide to Free Camping in the USA
+The Step-by-Step Guide: How to Find Free Camping in the USA

 The best camp spots in the US are free if you know where to look.
 After spending years of my life not paying a dime to camp, I’ve become a bit of a connoisseur of free camping in the USA.
 Finding free camping involves a simple process that requires a little bit of work up front, but offers a big payout for those who are willing to do a little research.